Cretic

 For Romance language poetry, the cretic has been a common form in folk poetry, whether in proverbs or tags.
 Additionally, some English poets have responded to the naturally iambic nature of English and the need for a trochaic initial substitution to employ a cretic foot.
 That is, it is commonplace for English poetry to employ a trochee in the first position of an otherwise iambic line, and some poets have consciously worked with cretic lines and fully cretic measures.
 English Renaissance songs employed cretic dimeter fairly frequently (e.g. "Shall I die?
 Shall I fly?" attributed to William Shakespeare).
 Because the cretic, in stress-based prosody, is natural for a comparison or antithesis, it is well suited to advertising slogans and adages.

-Cultural references

-— Ohio! the editor crowed in high treble from his uplifted scarlet face.
-My Ohio!

-— A perfect cretic! the professor said.
-Long, short and long.
-Ulysses (1922), James Joyce.